We are The Bartlett: UCL's global faculty of the built environment.

 Our sections span the entire area of study and research.
 Individually, they lead their fields.
 In partnership, they develop new responses to pressing world issues.
 As a whole, they represent a world-leading, multidisciplinary faculty, united by the radical spirit of UCL.

 Alan is the Dean of the Bartlett faculty of the Built Environment, a HEFCE Business Fellow and a founding director of Space Syntax Ltd, a UCL knowledge transfer spin out with a portfolio of over 100 applied projects per year, including whole city masterplans, neighbourhood development plans and individual buildings.
 He is a member of the Space Group, an EPSRC Platform funded research group.
-He was the founding Chair of the RIBA’s Research and Innovation Committee, and served in that role until 2006.
-He was Chair of the Architecture & the Built Environment sub-panel 30 for the UK National Research Assessment Exercise 2008, and a member of its Main Panel H. He is the Chair of the Architecture, Built Environment and Planning sub-panel 16 and a member of Main-panel C for the Research Excellence Framework 2014.
-He was the lead academic on the £5m Urban Buzz: Building Sustainable Communities knowledge exchange programme which promoted more sustainable forms of urban development and intensification in London and the greater South East Region of the UK.
-He was Principal Investigator on the City History and Multi-scale Spatial Master-planningUK-China Research Network, 国际研究网络：城市历史与多尺度的空间整体规划, funded by the UK’s Engineering and Physical Sciences Research Council, will develop UK-Chinese academic research collaboration.
-He is a trustee of the Shakespeare North Trustand of the Institute for Sustainability.
+He was the Chair of the Architecture, Built Environment and Planning sub-panel 16 and a member of Main-panel C for the Research Excellence Framework 2014.
+He is Principal Investigator on the £5m five year EPSRC funded Digital Economy Hub: UK Regions Digital Research Facility.
+He is a trustee of the Shakespeare North Trusta charity which is constructing a new Shakespearian theatre and educational centre in Prescot outside Liverpool.

 His research focuses on understanding the way that the design of the built environment affects the patterns of social and economic behaviour of organisations and communities.
 How is it that architecture and urban design matter for those that inhabit them?
 How is it that the spatial design of cities and neighbourhoods leads to the generation of cultural and community identity?
 Under what conditions do vital and thriving creative communities occur, and under what conditions does crime and urban malaise develop?